 6. Fallout From Religion

-Secularism has been rising since the falling out of Catholicism.
+Secularism has been rising since the falling out of Christendom.

 Traditional Christian practices were always a unifying force within the US.
 Without them, we lack the kind of brotherhood we had before.

 This demise definitely aided in the problem of #5, but it also comes with its own issues.
 Without religion, we judge our neighbors much more harshly.
 We dislike that they have things we don’t.

 Without religion, it’s hard to find a purpose.
 A meaning.
 Instead, we attach ourselves to whatever we can find that will fulfill that void.
 Merchants are always worse than priests.